 The Daily Wire adds:

 Back in 2018, the margin in the district was nearly completely flipped, with Democrat Wes Breckenridge taking 58.7% of the vote to the Republican candidate’s 41.2%.
-The Hill reported that Dunwell’s victory marked the second instance of a Republican flipping a state office since Biden took office.
+The Hill that Dunwell’s victory marked the second instance of a Republican flipping a state office since Biden took office.
 The other instance was a state Senate seat in Connecticut.